 Continuously monitors national and international incidents and events that may impact emergency communications.

-The Department of Homeland Security (DHS) Office of Emergency Communications (OEC) Technical Assistance program serves all 56 states and territories and provides direct support to state, local, and tribal emergency responders and government officials.
+The Cybersecurity and Infrastructure Security Agency's (CISA) Emergency Communications Division (ECD) Technical Assistance program serves all 56 states and territories and provides direct support to state, local, and tribal emergency responders and government officials.

-The DHS Office of Emergency Communications is committed to informing the development and distribution of mobile applications for first responders.
-OEC established the Mobile Applications for Public Safety (MAPS) project to promote consistent security, functionality and performance best practices in the development and adoption of mobile apps.
+The Cybersecurity and Infrastructure Security Agency's Emergency Communications Division (ECD) is committed to informing the development and distribution of mobile applications for first responders.
+ECD established the Mobile Applications for Public Safety (MAPS) project to promote consistent security, functionality and performance best practices in the development and adoption of mobile apps.